ldtteam/MinecoloniesWiki/source/buildings/citizen_hut.md

 # Citizen Hut

-The Citizen Hut is the only way for you to get more Citizen's for your Town.
+The Citizen Hut is the *BEST* way for you to get more Citizen's for your Town.
 After you have crafted the Citizen Hut block, use your [Buiding Tool](../../source/tutorials/building_tool) to place the building.

 <p style="text-align:center;"><img src="../../assets/images/Buildings/citizen_recipe.png" alt="Citizen Hut Recipe"></p>
 <br><br>